brendankinney/50DaysOfCode/log.md

 **Thoughts:** I feel like I'm getting into somewhat of a routine.
 I have to say that it's a challenge to sit down after a long day and commit to an hour of coding.
 I must persevere!
 I'm almost a full week in...

-**Link to work:** [Here is my rough draft of my portfolio page, in progress. (https://codepen.io/bkinney/pen/bREExJ/)
+**Link to work:** [Here is my rough draft of my portfolio page, in progress.](https://codepen.io/bkinney/pen/bREExJ/) Here is [a link](https://www.freecodecamp.com/challenges/build-a-personal-portfolio-webpage) to the FreeCodeCamp challenge details.

 ### Day 5: June 7, 2017